peteroupc/colorvalidator/api/com.upokecenter.util.ColorValidator.md

  three or four base-16 digits are the same as their expanded six-digit or eight-digit form, respectively.
 For example, <code>#f8c</code> is the same as
  <code>#ff88cc</code> ; and <code>#f8ce</code> , <code>#ff88ccee</code> .</p> <p>**How do I
- make HTML colors?** Look at the table below that shows some of the values possible for the red, green, and blue components of some colors.</p> <pre>
+ make HTML colors?** Look at the following table that shows some of the values possible for the red, green, and blue components of some colors.</p>
- Red..
-00 10 20 30 40 50 60 70 80 90 A0 B0 C0 D0 E0 F0 FF Green 00 10 20 30
+ <pre> Red..
+00 10 20 30 40 50 60 70 80 90 A0 B0 C0 D0 E0 F0 FF Green 00 10
- 40 50 60 70 80 90 A0 B0 C0 D0 E0 F0 FF Blue.
-00 10 20 30 40 50 60 70 80 90
+ 20 30 40 50 60 70 80 90 A0 B0 C0 D0 E0 F0 FF Blue.
+00 10 20 30 40 50 60 70
- A0 B0 C0 D0 E0 F0 FF</pre> <p>Now, to make a custom color, you choose one
+ 80 90 A0 B0 C0 D0 E0 F0 FF</pre> <p>Now, to make a custom color, you choose
- value from the red row, one value from the green row, and one value from the blue row.
+ one value from the red row, one value from the green row, and one value from the blue row.
 Each value shows the intensity of the "light" that the color ideally reflects.
 For example, a red value of 00 means that, ideally, "red light" is not reflected, and a red value of FF, fully reflected.</p> <p>If you choose the same value in all three rows, the result is black (if you